nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 - SHALL send an `Appointment` resource that conforms to the [GPConnect-Appointment-1](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-Appointment-1) ![STU3](images/stu3.png) profile.
 - SHALL include the URI of the `GPConnect-Appointment-1` profile StructureDefinition in the `Appointment.meta.profile` element of the appointment resource.

-The following data-elements are mandatory (that is, data MUST be present):
+The following data elements are mandatory (that is, data MUST be present):
 - a patient `participant` of the appointment.
 - a location `participant` of the appointment, representing the physical location where the appointment is to take place (see [Design decisions](foundations_design.html#location-in-the-appointment-resource) page).
 - an `actor` reference in any supplied `participant`.